nyorain/kms-vulkan/README.md

 ```shell
   # ./build/kms-quads
 ```

-To use a specific TTY, you can also pass the number as an environment variable, or as stdin:
+Press ESC to quit the sample to go back to your terminal (requires libinput/libudev).

+kms-quads uses logind to switch the current TTY to graphical mode, and to access KMS resources as an unprivileged user.
+In case logind can't be used, kms-quads attempts to directly switch the TTY mode (requires root), for which a specific TTY can be set through an environment variable, or as stdin:
 ```shell
   # TTYNO=4 ./build/kms-quads
   # ./build/kms-quads < /dev/tty4